 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a few thoughts on making peace with the prospect of simulated games in franchise modes.
+This week, I’m tipping things off with a look at the in-universe value of VC in NBA 2K19’s Neighborhood.

 Last year, I calculated the in-universe value of Virtual Currency in NBA 2K18’s new open world, The Neighborhood.
 I noted that most consumables and clothing cost as much as a single game’s base salary for your MyPLAYER (if not more), which was already stretching reality.
 Converting VC to real dollars via the salary that’s listed on our MyPLAYER’s bio card determined that 1 VC was equivalent to around $29.
 This meant that in-universe, a basic t-shirt cost over $17,000, while a headband would set you back a whopping $29,000.
 That’s some serious sales tax!

 In NBA 2K19, VC rewards were increased slightly.
 It’s possible to negotiate a higher first year salary upon completing The Prelude, incentive-based bonuses come along quite early in your career, and there are other ways of earning some extra VC.
 The catch is that upgrades are still quite expensive, as are clothing items.
 In other words, it’s been more of a case of inflation rather than parity.
 With that in mind, I thought it would be interesting to make the same conversions and determine the in-universe value of Virtual Currency in NBA 2K19 as well.
 Are the prices just as ridiculous when you put a real dollar value on them this year?